 Radiography

-We now offer digital radiography allowing for superior images to the traditional film system, meaning improved diagnostic capability.
+We offer digital radiography allowing for superior images to the traditional film system, meaning improved diagnostic capability without waiting for the image to be revealed.
 Images are stored on our database, allowing easy comparison of previous X-rays and allowing quick referral to a specialist by email if required.

 Ultrasonography

 Ultrasound is frequently used in our practice to scan tendons, ligaments, eyes, joints and backs after suspected injuries.
-This allows an accurate diagnosis and is very useful for monitoring the healing process.
+This allows an accurate diagnosis of soft tissue injuries or even evaluation of the surface of bones and is very useful for monitoring the healing process.

 Shockwave

-Extra corporeal shockwave therapy (ECSWT) is used to treat a variety of conditions such as suspensory ligament desmitis, tendon lesions, splints, backs and chronic wounds.
+Extra corporeal shockwave therapy (ECSWT) is a non-invasive and often well-tolerated treatment used to treat a variety of conditions such as suspensory ligament desmitis, tendon lesions, splints, backs and chronic wounds.
+The effects of this treatment include an increased perfusion, stimulation of bone repair and analgesia.

 Surgery

-Arthroscopy and other orthopaedic procedures are performed under general anaesthesia at the equine centre in Morpeth.
+Arthroscopy and other orthopaedic procedures as high suspensory neurectomy and fasciotomy are performed under general anaesthesia at the equine centre in Morpeth.
 See our surgery and anaesthesia section for more details.

 Biologicals